Nonprofit-Exchange-Hub/web-app/.github/pull_request_template.md

 1. Your pull request is up-to-date with master
 2. You've selected "Squash and merge" option as the merge method (default)
-3. Review merge commit message and remove unnecessary lines -->
+3. Review merge commit message and remove unnecessary lines
+4. make sure you have linked the issue that this PR addresses, see right sidebar -> -->

 ## Dev Summary